corpus-christi/corpus-christi/doc/stories.md

    - Allow existing _Member_ s to be designated _Manager_ s with an existing _Manager Type_.
 1. Change the _Manager Type_ of a _Manager_.
 1. Demote a _Manager_ to a _Member_.
+1. Manage Meeting address, time(stop and start) and both active and deactive.
+1. Add or delete a group from a meeting.
+1. Show attendece of a meeting

 ---
 Enhancement